S-idd/_PlagiarismChecker/README.md

 - Java 17 or higher
 - Maven 3.6+
-- Database (H2 for development, configurable for production)
+- Database (H2 for development by default, configurable for PostgreSQL and other relational databases)

 ## Installation & Setup